tlaukkanen/mindmapflow/README.md

-# MindMapFlow
+# AivoFlow

-Meet MindMapFlow, your ultimate brainstorming companion.
-Designed to unleash creativity and enhance productivity, MindMapFlow transforms complex ideas into clear, structured visuals.
+Meet AivoFlow, your ultimate brainstorming companion.
+Designed to unleash creativity and enhance productivity, AivoFlow transforms complex ideas into clear, structured visuals.
 Whether you're a student, professional, or creative, our intuitive interface helps you map out thoughts, simplify concepts, and bring your projects to life.
-Join the MindMapFlow revolution and unlock the full potential of your mind!
+Join the AivoFlow revolution and unlock the full potential of your mind!

 # Tech Stack

-MindMapFlow is built using these major components:
+AivoFlow is built using these major components:

 * React, Next.js - https://nextjs.org/
 * MUI React UI tools - https://mui.com/